HAhmedHesham/Evolution-of-Kotlin-apps-replication-package/ReplicationPackage/readme.md

 ### About
 The purpose is to test the impact of Critical CSS on android browsing performance and energy consumption.

-A more detailed explanation of the problem and overview of results can be found in the paper (paper.pdf).

 ### Requirements
 Experiments were performed using a RasberryPi and Nexus6P device running on Android 6.0.1.
 Software requirements are listed in the designated subfolders.
 Besides the requirements for Android-Runner, some python packages should be installed list in requirements.txt.